Sudhanshu4909/Helmet-Detection-YoloV8/README.md

 A production-ready Helmet Detection System built using **YOLOv8** for detecting safety helmet compliance in images and videos.
 This project provides an end-to-end pipeline including dataset preparation, model training, evaluation, inference utilities, and REST API deployment.

-The system can be used for construction safety monitoring, PPE compliance automation, and industrial surveillance scenarios.

 ---